A Complete Guide to How to Grow Bigger Forearms

 • Palmaris longus

-The extensors are located on the posterior (back of the hand side) of the forearm and are responsible for wrist and finger extension.
+The extensors are located on the forearm's posterior (back of the hand ) and are responsible for wrist and finger extension.
 The main extensor muscles include:

 These muscles work together to produce complex movements such as gripping, holding, and manipulating objects.
-And understanding them is to learn how to grow forearms!
+Understanding them is the key to getting bigger forearms!

 Our flexors are used for flexing our fingers and wrist (bending) whilst the extensors are obviously for extending.
 And when we perform something like tricep pushdowns with our palms facing down, in what's called a pronated grip; our flexors are responsible for that getting our hands into that position.

-And our extensors are responsible for our palms facing up in a supinated grip when we do something like barbell curls.
+Our extensors are responsible for keeping our palms facing up in a supinated grip when we do things like barbell curls, and how much forearm training we need depends on several factors, mainly genetics.

-In conclusion, barbell holds, farmer’s walks, plate pinchers and hand grips will help you with building forearm muscles.
+In conclusion, barbell holds, farmer’s walks, plate pinchers and hand grips will help you get bigger forearms.

-Improving your forearm strength can also have a positive impact on your performance in other lifts, making it an essential component of an overall successful gym routine.
+Improving your forearm strength can also positively impact your performance in other lifts, making it an essential component of an overall successful gym routine.

 Bulk Nutrients Expert Dayne Hudson